-An applicant may seek a review of a decision by submitting their request in writing within 28 days of the decision, including all information to be taken into consideration, for review by the City Permits Panel and the relevant Officer.
+An applicant may seek a review of an officer's decision by submitting their request within 28 days of the decision, including all information to be taken into consideration, for review by the City Permits Panel.

 In cases where an application does not meet the Guidelines, or where there are special circumstances, the officer may refer the matter to the City Permits Panel, to provide their recommendation to the authorised officer.